ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/documents/how-to/delete-or-update-documents-using-index.java.markdown

 {SAFE By default, Set-based operations will **not work** on indexes that are stale, and the operation will **only succeed** if the specified **index is not stale**.
 This is to make sure you only delete what you intended to delete. /}

-For indexes that are updated all the time, you can set a `Cutoff` in the `IndexQuery` object you send, and that will make sure the operation is executed and that you know what results to expect.
+For indexes that are updated all the time, you can set a `Cutoff` in the `IndexQuery` object you send, which will make sure the operation is executed and that you know what results to expect.

-When you absolutely certain you can perform the operation also when the index is stale, simply set the `allowStale` parameter to true.
+When you are absolutely certain that you can perform the operation when the index is stale, simply set the `allowStale` parameter to true.

 ## Related articles